 10. What is SEVIS?

 SEVIS is an acronym for Student and Exchange Visitor Information System.
-It is a web-based program administered by USCIS to track and monitor schools and programs, non-citizen students, exchange visitors and their dependents while approved to participate in the U.S. education system.
+It is a web-based program administered by USCIS.
+The system is used to manage non-citizens students, exchange visitors, and their dependents within the U.S. education system.

 11. What is SAVE?

 SAVE is an acronym for Systematic Alien Verification for Entitlements.
-It is a Department of Homeland Security/United States Citizen and Immigration Services (USCIS) program that retrieves data from multiple databases to determine a non-citizen's lawful status in the U.S.
+It is a Department of Homeland Security/United States Citizen and Immigration Services (USCIS) program.
+It is used to retrieve data from many databases to determine a non-citizen's lawful status in the U.S.